Step 1

 Reveal Face-Down Cards First

 Every hidden card is a locked option.
 When you move the face-up card covering it, the hidden card flips over and may open a new sequence, empty column, or stock-safe move.
-Most beginner losses come from making visible rearrangements while better reveal moves were available.
+Many beginner mistakes come from making visible rearrangements while better reveal moves were available.

 - Favor moves that uncover hidden cards.